CosmoStat/shapepipe/docs/pipeline_tutorial.md

 tracking relevant image information.
 We adopt a numbering schemes as follows.

 - Single-exposure mosaic image.
-  Multi-HDU FITS file containing a mosaic from multiple CCDs of a single exposure (one CCD per HDU).
+  Multi-HDU FITS file containing a mosaic from multiple CCDs of a single exposure (an exposure is also called epoch).
+  Each CCD is stored in a different HDU.
   These files are used on input by `ShapePipe`.
 The pixel data can contain the observed image, a weight map, or a flag map.
   These images are typically created by a telescope analysis software (e.g.~`pitcairn`).
   Convention: None.
 The file names are in general determined by this software, e.g.~they contain the run ID. and do not